-Nancy Galbraith (b.1951) resides in Pittsburgh, Pennsylvania, USA, where she is Professor of Composition at Carnegie Mellon University.
-In a career that spans three decades, her music has earned praise for its rich harmonic texture, rhythmic vitality, emotional and spiritual depth, and wide range of expression.
-Her works have been directed by some of the world's finest conductors, including Gennady Rozhdestvensky, Mariss Jansons, Keith Lockhart, Sidney Harth, Samuel Jones, and Robert Page.
-Her compositions are featured on numerous recordings, including six anthologies.
+Nancy Galbraith (b.1951) resides in Pittsburgh, Pennsylvania, USA, where she is Professor and Chair of Composition at Carnegie Mellon University.
+In a career that spans four decades, her music has earned praise for its rich harmonic texture, rhythmic vitality, emotional and spiritual depth, and wide range of expression.
+Her works have been directed by some of the world's finest conductors, including Gennady Rozhdestvensky, Mariss Jansons, Keith Lockhart, Donald Runnicles and Robert Page.
+Her compositions are featured on numerous recordings, including seven anthologies.
 With major contributions to the repertoires of symphony orchestras, concert choirs, wind ensembles, chamber ensembles, electroacoustic ensembles, and soloists, Galbraith plays a leading role in defining the sound of contemporary classical music.
-Curriculum Vitae • Brief Bio • Portrait Photos
+(Brief Bio)

 Choral and Vocal

 |Piano and Organ

 Galbraith has enjoyed numerous performances by the Pittsburgh Symphony Orchestra, beginning in 1988 with Morning Litany conducted by Gennady Roshdetsvensky.
 Most recently, the orchestra performed Euphonic Blues with conductor Donald Runnicles.
 Two reviews of those concerts in Pittsburgh newspapers offer a fair summation of all the composer's orchestral works:

 Euphonic Blues...is impressive in its emotional range, rewarding for the course of its musical ideas and masterly in its orchestral palette...it was a joy to discover and received a standing ovation. —Pittsburgh Tribune-Review